steffano-da-cruz/product-preview-card-component/README.md

 # product-preview-card-component
-A challenge from Frontend Mentor.
+A challenge from the Frontend Mentor website.